THE SCENT OF LILACS

 4th of 5.
 Karma is not always cruel.

-Came a day she caught me,
+Came a day she

 the family fool, with my face pressed